¡Fiesta Flamenca! at Manny's in San Francisco

 Add to Calendar

-Experience an intimate live performance with dancers, guitarists and singers from the vibrant Bay Area flamenco community, followed by a sevillanas and bulerias dance party open to all.
+Experience an intimate live performance with dancers, guitarists and singers from the vibrant Bay Area flamenco community, and an open floor for all aficionados to dance sevillanas and bulerias!

 Venue: Manny's on 3092 16th St, San Francisco, CA, 94113

 Admission: $15-20 sliding scale.
-A limited quantity of additional tickets will be available for purchase at the door (cash only).
+A limited quantity of $20 tickets will be available for purchase at the door (cash only).

 Artistic Direction: La Tania